klaricl/58agents-tc-sol-1/README.md

 ## Workflow

-1. The namespaces, Uptime-kuma and the databases will be provisioned with the 'infra' workflow.
+1. **Infrastructure Provisioning with `infra` Workflow**
+   - The `infra` workflow is responsible for provisioning the necessary namespaces, deploying Uptime-Kuma, and setting up databases required by the application.

+2. **Automated Deployment to Development Environment**
-1. Pushing to main will trigger the workflow to build the image and deploy the workload to the dev environment.
+   - Pushing changes to the `main` branch will trigger a workflow that builds the application’s Docker image and deploys the workload to the development environment.

+3. **Manual Promotion to QA Environment**
-1. Promoting to QA will be handled manually, by triggering the QA workflow.
-In this step, the image tag that is currently in the tfstate file of the dev environement will be fetched, and used in the terraform deployment resource.
+   - Promotion to the QA environment is done manually by triggering the QA workflow.
+   - In this step, the image tag currently stored in the Terraform state file of the development environment is retrieved and used in the Terraform deployment resource for QA.

+4. **Production Release**
-1. The prod-release workflow will be trigger by creating a new tag with format vX.Y.Z format.
+   - The `prod-release` workflow is triggered by creating a new tag in the format `vX.Y.Z`.
+   - The image tag is fetched from the QA environment's Terraform state file, ensuring the QA-tested image is deployed to production.

 ## Deployment diagram